 Pure chocolate (chocolate liquor/baking chocolate) has a long shelf life because of the cocoa butter, caffeine, and the absence of water.

-- Cocoa butter is stable, rich in antioxidants and low in polyunsaturated fatty acids which make it resistant to rancidity.
+- Cocoa butter is stable, rich in antioxidants, and low in polyunsaturated fatty acids which make it resistant to rancidity.

 - Caffeine is resistant to mold (fungal growth).

-- Both bacteria and most molds need water to grow so because pure chocolate does not have added water than it does not tend to harbor mold or bacteria which extends its shelf life.
+- Both bacteria and most molds need water to grow so because pure chocolate does not have added water then it does not tend to harbor mold or bacteria which extends its shelf life.

 While pure chocolate lasts a long time, the shelf life starts to reduce when other ingredients like milk, cream, nuts, dried fruit, oils, flavorings… are added.
 But many chocolate producers counteract that with added preservatives.